 Takes anticipated energy savings into account when determining maximum monthly payments

-Access depends on whether your utility offers a program
+Access depends on whether your utility offers a program.

-On-bill financing for energy efficiency is designed to make it as easy as possible for property owners to access capital for energy efficiency measures.
+On-bill financing for energy efficiency is designed to make it as easy for property owners to access capital for energy efficiency measures.
 In an on-bill financing program for energy efficiency, utility customers repay their energy efficiency loan through monthly repayments on their energy bill.

 Many on-bill programs use the concept of "bill neutrality" to determine how much money to lend to a customer.
-In those cases, energy savings need to equal or exceed the new monthly on-bill loan payments.
+In those cases, energy savings must equal or exceed the new monthly on-bill loan payments.
 As with energy efficiency mortgages, an energy auditor will estimate the expected energy use reductions to decide your repayment structure.

-Your priority is to maximize your cash flow in the short term
+Your priority is to maximize your cash flow in the short term.

-You have access to financing through your utility
+You have access to financing through your utility.

-You are comfortable tying your energy efficiency loan to your energy bill repayment
+You are comfortable tying your energy efficiency loan to your energy bill repayment.

-Instead of repaying the loan to a lender, property owners pay the loan back in monthly installments through their utility bill.
+Instead of repaying the loan to a lender, property owners pay the loan back monthly through their utility bill.
 In most cases, monthly repayments will be lower than the savings from energy efficiency projects, resulting in net savings from day one.